psalm/psalm-plugin-symfony/README.md

 ### Features

-- Detect `ContainerInterface::get()` result type.
-Works better if you [configure](#configuration) compiled container XML file.
+- Detects the `ContainerInterface::get()` result type.
+Works better if you [configure](#configuration) a compiled container XML file.
-- Support [Service Subscribers](https://github.com/psalm/psalm-plugin-symfony/issues/20).
-Works only if you [configure](#configuration) compiled container XML file.
+- Supports [Service Subscribers](https://github.com/psalm/psalm-plugin-symfony/issues/20).
+Works only if you [configure](#configuration) a compiled container XML file.
-- Detect return type of console arguments (`InputInterface::getArgument()`) and options (`InputInterface::getOption()`).
-Enforces to use InputArgument and InputOption constants as a part of best practise.
+- Detects return types from console arguments (`InputInterface::getArgument()`) and options (`InputInterface::getOption()`).
+Enforces to use "InputArgument" and "InputOption" constants as a best practise.
-- Detects correct Doctrine repository class if entities are configured with annotations.
+- Detects Doctrine repository classes associated to entities when configured via annotations.
-- Fixes `PossiblyInvalidArgument` for `Symfony\Component\HttpFoundation\Request::getContent`.
+- Fixes `PossiblyInvalidArgument` for `Symfony\Component\HttpFoundation\Request::getContent()`.
-The plugin calculates real return type by checking the given argument and marks return type as either string or resource.
+The plugin determines the real return type by checking the given argument and marks it as either "string" or "resource".
-- Detect return type of `Symfony\Component\HttpFoundation\HeaderBag::get` (by checking default value and third argument for < Symfony 4.4)
+- Detects the return type of `Symfony\Component\HttpFoundation\HeaderBag::get()` by checking the default value (third argument for < Symfony 4.4).
-- Detect return type of `Symfony\Component\Messenger\Envelope::last` and `Symfony\Component\Messenger\Envelope::all`, based on the provided argument.
+- Detects the return types of `Symfony\Component\Messenger\Envelope::last` and `Symfony\Component\Messenger\Envelope::all`, based on the provided argument.
-- Taint analysis for Symfony
+- Taint analysis for Symfony.
-- Detects service and parameter [naming convention](https://symfony.com/doc/current/contributing/code/standards.html#naming-conventions) violations
+- Detects services and parameters [naming conventions](https://symfony.com/doc/current/contributing/code/standards.html#naming-conventions) violations.
-- Complains when `Container` is injected to a service.
-Use dependency-injection.
+- Complains when `Container` is injected in a service, and asks to use dependency-injection instead.
-- Fix false positive `PropertyNotSetInConstructor` issues
+- Fixes `PropertyNotSetInConstructor` false positive issues:
   - $container in AbstractController
   - $context in ConstraintValidator classes
   - properties in custom `@Annotation` classes